brillout/goldpage/docs/readme.template.md

 <br/>
 :sparkles:&nbsp; <b>Easy</b>

-We designed `ssr-coin` with a meticulous focus on ease of use, such as:
+We designed `ssr-coin` with a meticulous focus on ease of use, for example:
 - **We fully take care of building**.
-We believe that you shouldn't have to configure anything to make things work.
+We believe that you shouldn't have to fiddle with build.
 You want to use TypeScript?
-Install the `@ssr-coin/typescript` plugin and that's it.
+Simply install the `@ssr-coin/typescript` plugin and you can now write Node.js and browser code with TypeScript.
-- We allow you to **fully control how your pages are rendered** so that you can add any provider you want, such as React Router, GraphQL, and/or Redux.
+- We allow you to fully **control how your pages are rendered** so that you can easily add any provider you want, such as React Router, GraphQL, and Redux.
-- We provide `ssr-coin` **server middlwares for Express, Koa, and Hapi** so that your pages are automatically routed and served.
+- We provide a `ssr-coin` server **middlware for Express, Koa, and Hapi** so that your pages are automatically routed and served.
-- The `ssr-coin.config.js` is optional has only couple of options &mdash; the less you have to configure, the easier your life.
-We believe in the zero-config philosophy.
+- The `ssr-coin.config.js` is optional has only couple of options &mdash; the less to configure, the easier your life.
+We believe in the **zero-config** philosophy.

-The docs' recipes are repetative and soon you you won't need the `ssr-coin` docs anymore.
-We believe that `ssr-coin` is the easiest SSR solution out there.
+With minimal configuration yet maximum flexibility, we believe `ssr-coin` to be the easiest SSR solution out there.

 <br/>
 :battery:&nbsp; <b>Batteries included</b>

-`ssr-coin` is feature-rich, such as:
+`ssr-coin` comes with lots of features, such as:
 - Browser auto-reload
 - Server auto-reload
+- Fully controllable rendering
 - Automatic code splitting
 - Optimal HTTP caching
-- Fully controllable rendering

 <br/>
 :zap:&nbsp; <b>Blazing Fast Mobile Pages</b>

+With the page config
+`doNotRenderInBrowser` you can configure a page to be rendered to HTML only.
+The page then has no (or very little) browser-side JavaScript.

+Browser-side JavaScript is a performance killer on mobile and removing a page's browser-side JavaScript is an effective way to make it blazing fast on mobile.

-`ssr-coin` allows you to .
+allows you to configure a page to be rendered to
-If you set `doNotRenderInBrowser: true` to a page config, then the page is rendered to HTML only.
+If you set  to a page config,
+then the page is rendered to HTML only.
 That way, you can have pages that have no (or very little) browser-side JavaScript.

-Browser-side JavaScript is a performance killer on mobile Removing a page's browser-side JavaScript makes it blazing fast on mobile.

 <br/>
 :mountain:&nbsp;&nbsp; <b>Future-proof & Rock-solid</b>